wangwz-econ/wangwz-econ.github.io/_pages/replicationexercises.md

 - [Replication Exercises](https://wangwz-econ.github.io/replicationexercises/rust1987)

-- One-Sentence Summary: Nested fixed point algorithm requires us to first fully obtain the conditional value function by solving a contraction mapping, taken the parameters as known and then maximize the log-likelihood by going through all possible parameter values.
+- One-Sentence Summary: Nested fixed point algorithm requires us to first fully obtain the ex ante value function by solving a contraction mapping and form the log-likelihood function, taken the parameters as known, and then maximize the log-likelihood by going through all possible parameter values.

 ### \[2\] Practical Methods for Estimation of Dynamic Discrete Choice Models (2010, Annual Review of Economics)

 - [Notes](https://wangwz-econ.github.io/files/Slides on Practical Methods for Estimation of Dynamic Discrete Choice Models.pdf)

-- One-Sentence Summary: If the model contains certain terminal or renewal actions, to estimate the parameters, it is useful to express the conditional value function as a function of conditional choice probabilities, which can be nonparametrically estimated in the data.
+- One-Sentence Summary: If the choice set contains certain terminal or renewal decisions, to estimate the parameters, it is useful to express the conditional value function as a function of conditional choice probabilities, which can be nonparametrically estimated in the data.

-- Empirical Examples: Murphy (2018, AEJ: Economic Policy)
+- Empirical Examples: Murphy (2018, AEJ: Economic Policy) [Notes](https://wangwz-econ.github.io/files/A Dynamic Model of Housing Supply.pdf)

     -- Land development as a terminal decision in a dynamic land supply model.

-    -- [Summary Slides] and [Replication Exercise]
+## Macro Papers

+### \[1\] Growing Like China (AER, 2011)